vmware/vic/doc/user_doc/vic_admin/vicadmin_status_ref.md

 #### Cause ####

-The public network connection is down.
+The external network connection is down.

 #### Solution ####